 There are many benefits of drumming, not least of which is the exercise component!
 Having fun is something that all animals need – animals will often play, even in times of hardship – and we are no different.
 Having fun boosts our levels of feel-good hormones, dopamine and serotonin, that are responsible for us feeling happy.

-Cardio drumming has been found to raise the heartbeat of its peak performers to 190 beats per minutes, boosting their metabolisms and getting their bodies working at peak.
-While you will not be able to reach those heights immediately, you will feel the benefits of the exercise from the first day, with an improved appetite for meals, reduced desire for snacking and deep restful sleep amongst other things.
+Cardio drumming has been found to raise the heartbeat of its peak performers to 190 beats per minutes, boosting their metabolism and getting their bodies working at peak.
+While you will not be able to reach those heights immediately, you will feel the benefits of the exercise from the first day.

-Tribes are often depicted as relying on drums for celebrations, fun and rituals, and there is good reason for this.
+Many world cultures rely on drums for celebrations, fun and rituals, and there is good reason for this.
 As humans, we are geared to respond to drumming – it stirs our blood, works up adrenaline and energises us.
-It is very primitive – and also amazing fun, offering a great escape from today’s perhaps slightly hypersensitive world!
+It is very primitive – and also amazing fun, offering a great escape from today’s world.
 It also provides a sense of community, and something to bond over.

 A final advantage is that it is good for hand-eye coordination and learning how to keep a beat.
 The skills learned during drumming exercise boost not only confidence but large and small muscle control too.
 This is why it can be helpful to young people, old people, disabled people and more – anyone who needs to assert greater control over their bodies will benefit from trying this exercise!

 How Does a Cardio Drumming Session Play Out?

 Each cardio drumming session will be slightly different, depending on your drumming exercise instructor, but most will broadly follow these lines:

 Warm up – greetings, gentle stretches, moderate beat and quieter music, so you can stretch out, put your worries out of your mind and sink into the sessions.